 Organisations have a varying need for electricity supply capacity depending on their size and use.
 Those with both high and low electricity consumption can benefit from an assessment of their Available Supply Capacity.
 Evaluation of your consumption data will help to set the ASC in line with your Maximum Demand, optimising your energy expenditure.
 Savings can be made by decreasing your ASC, however, in some cases, it can be beneficial to increase your ASC to protect against excess capacity charges.

-The set ASC is not related to current consumption and will not take into consideration any changes, such as renewables, that may be offsetting your grid electricity consumption.
+If you haven’t looked at your ASC in a few years, it may not take into consideration any changes you have recently made to your operations, such as adding renewable on-site generation, that may be offsetting your grid electricity consumption.
 Reviewing your ASC could help you save on significant operational overheads, align it to your long-term business objectives, and even help free up some electrical capacity back in your region.

 Getting the right balance is key.
 Before any change to your available capacity is made a number of factors need to be considered, including the location of your sites, future demand projections, such as purchasing more equipment or properties, and the potential for new energy projects.
 ASC cannot be changed multiple times and there is no guarantee that any ASC you give up will be available at a later time.